Salyut 6: Description

-The rearward of the two ports was fitted with plumbing to allow the station to be refueled by unmanned Progress spacecraft.
+The rearward of the two ports was fitted with plumbing to allow the station to be refueled by uncrewed Progress spacecraft.
 These freighters, which brought supplies and extra equipment to keep the station replenished, helped ensure that the crew were always able to carry out useful scientific work aboard the station.
 In all, twelve Progress flights delivered over 20 tonnes of equipment, supplies and fuel.